OmarAmjad310/challenges-and-dataStructure/Remove-Middle-Value/README.md

 # Challenge Name: Remove the middile item in the array
-* the scope for this is to remove the middle item with random array
+* the scope for this is to remove the middle item with random array.

 ![Remove](challenge-4.png)